-The best trail running shoes 2024: get a grip on winter's trickiest terrain
+The best trail running shoes 2024: get a grip on the trickiest terrain

-If you're planning to run through winter then the best trail running shoes are a vital piece of kit.
+If you're planning to run off road then the best trail running shoes are a vital piece of kit.
 With reinforced foot plates and sticky treads you'll be able to tackle treacherous frost, squelchy mud, and debris-strewn ground, sometimes in the space of a single outing.

-With this in mind, it's worth really delving into the specs when choosing a new pair for winter and early spring runs, particularly where the outsole is concerned.
-If you've spent previous winters sliding around all over the place, you might be surprised at the difference deeper lugs can make to your runs.
+With this in mind, it's worth really delving into the specs when choosing a new pair to make sure they suit the needs of the terrain, particularly where the outsole is concerned.
+If you've spent time sliding around all over the place when the going gets muddy, you might be surprised at the difference deeper lugs can make to your runs.

 As well as traction, the best trail running shoes provide breathability, protection and a certain amount of cushioning, which differs from shoe to shoe.
 More cushioning equals a bouncy ride, which some find more comfortable, while others prefer the trail feel of a more minimal pair.

-All the trail shoes featured have been thoroughly put through their paces in the backcountry by our testers.
-The Saucony Endorphin Edge is still one of our favourites, while mountain runners with their eyes on the sky should consider the La Sportiva Bushido II.
+All the trail shoes featured have been thoroughly put through their paces in the backcountry by our testers in a wide variety of conditions.

 The quick list